 Spring for STEM provides a distinctive platform for presenting critical issues to people interested in science, education, and the cultural and intellectual life of New York.
-We are proud to host this annual invitation-only event that highlights various perspectives on STEM learning and creativity, while keeping NYSCI’s unique Design, Make, Play approach at the heart of the conversation.
+NYSCI is proud to host this invitation-only live streaming event that highlights various perspectives on important topics in STEM that impact our city, our country and our world.

 For more information, please contact us at 718-595-9180 or email@example.com.

 Tiffany Chu is the Co-Founder and CEO at Remix, a technology platform that works with over 300 cities around the world (including San Francisco, Melbourne, Auckland, Miami, Reykjavik, Helsinki, etc.) to shape their transportation future — from planning public transit, designing streets for people, and managing mobility.

 Tiffany is passionate about designing cities for people.
 She has mapped over 100 street vendors in Vietnam, was the first UX hire at Zipcar, wrote for Dwell, and worked with the City of New Orleans post-Katrina.
 In 2014, she moved from Cambridge, Massachusetts to San Francisco for a fellowship at Code for America, to work on technology for the public sector.

 Tiffany earned her Bachelors in Architecture, with concentrations in Urban Planning and Comparative Media Studies at MIT.

 Ro Gupta is the CEO of CARMERA, a real-time street level intelligence platform for autonomous vehicles and the built environment.

 Before CARMERA, he created data products and helped grow web commenting network, Disqus, to 2 billion users.
 Prior to that, he held digital roles at Disney.
 Earlier on, Ro was a management consultant for corporations and NGOs in San Francisco, Sao Paulo, New York and Mozambique.
 He also advises startups such as Autonomous Tractor Corp.